kirk-allen-ryan/Enterprise_Quality_Spackle/README.md

 2.  **Automated Distribution:** Instead of one person manually sorting rows, the script parses the data and distributes individual queues to the **20+ therapists** via Outlook.
    <img width="1519" height="203" alt="image" src="https://github.com/user-attachments/assets/ade0af23-14ba-42be-8827-dc48f631c301" />

 3.  **Revenue Integrity Master DB:** The script maintains a master database to track escalated problems and ensure that duplicate alerts aren't re-sent, preventing "notification fatigue."
+Specific problems that had been previously combined into compounded formatting rules could be atomized and resolved by specific type, unlocking the efficiency of batching and sprints.
+The slow trickle of desireable outcomes soon became a flood.
+A corporate "clean-up" directive that took other sites months to complete was accomplished in less than a week...
 <img width="1591" height="600" alt="image" src="https://github.com/user-attachments/assets/7d35433c-0c3f-407b-ad2d-697e3a739d1c" />

 ---